Anuria (Lack of Urination) in Cats

 Prevent exposure to substances that may result in acute kidney failure.
 Antifreeze is the most common cause of acute kidney failure in pets.
 Do not allow your cats to roam unattended.

-Make sure your cat has plenty of fresh clean water available at all times.
+Make sure your cat has plenty of fresh water available.
 If your cat is ill, examination and treatment should begin as soon as possible.
 Do not delay until veterinary care.
 If you wait until the kidneys completely stop functioning, the chance of recovery is slim.